medteck/covidsn.com/README.md

 - [redis](https://redis.io/): Redis

-To start the project, you nedd to run this commands:
+To start the project, you nedd to run this command before:

 ``` bash